 - A person being unable to move when standing in water, even if you cannot see a specific cause.

 Determining Liability in Georgia Electrocution Cases

 Not all electrocution incidences are someone’s fault, but when they are, they need to be held accountable for their actions.
 To establish a case for compensation following an electrocution, you must prove that the carelessness or negligence of another person caused the accident.
 If you were electrocuted in a hotel swimming pool with faulty wiring, you could hold the hotel responsible for your injuries.
 Remember that sufficient evidence is mandatory when determining liability in these cases.

 If you or your loved one has sustained injuries in an electrocution in a water accident, you can call and speak to our electrocution attorneys at Grant Law Firm.
-Our team has vast experience handling such cases and will do our best to maximize your claim.
+Our Atlanta injury lawyers have vast experience handling such cases and will do our best to maximize your claim.
 You can get in touch with us at (404) 995-3955 for a free consultation.